 3. Camel and Donkey rides within the site

-There are many animals inside Petra which shows the authentic Bedouin roots.
+There are many animals inside Petra which show the authentic Bedouin culture that developed around Petra long ago.
 The opportunities for a ride on a variety of animals are plentiful, and feel free to have one- there’s nothing to fear.
 Just enquire about price before hand, and remember that you are expected to tip too.

 4. Sellers – Trinkets & Food

-There are many people selling trinkets, souvenirs, kohl, food, drinks…. etc etc. All are pretty much the same price.
+There are many people selling trinkets, souvenirs, kohl, food, drinks, etc. All are pretty much the same price.
 Enjoy haggling, but remember that once you start to haggle the expectation is to purchase.

 5. The monastery – Al Deir and Beyond

 Al Deir is a good climb up from Petra (around 1000 steps in fact).
 It is worth going for sure, but make sure you set yourself adequate time to do so- take into account the going up, site seeing, and coming back!
 Once you’re up there, you can go on just a little farther to a look-out point.
 This is a must; seriously, you’ve already come all that way- make the most of it by seeing all of the amazing views!